codefellows-seattle-javascript-401d23/04-bitmap-transformer/README.md

 This function takes an image and turns all colors to light green and soft pink resulting in a spring themed image.

 ### log:
-4-20-18: Program successfully prints a new copy of the original file
+4-20-18: Program successfully prints a new copy of the original file <br/>
-4-21-18: Added 4 new transform functions that specifically manipulate the colors of the inputed image.
+4-21-18: Added 4 new transform functions that specifically manipulate the colors of the inputed image. <br/>
-4-21-18: User can now input the name of the desired image file in the command line and receive a transformed image.
+4-21-18: User can now input the name of the desired image file in the command line and receive a transformed image.<br/>
-4-21-18: All tests pass.
+4-21-18: All tests pass. <br/>

 ### Collaborators:
 - Sarah Geyer